Weighted Chernoff information and optimal loss exponent in context-sensitive hypothesis testing: Examples and Applications

-The identities of Section~\ref{sec:main-results} reduce the computation of $D^{\rw}_{B,\alpha}$ and $D^{\rw}_C$ to evaluating the single-letter weighted affinity $\rho^{\rw}_{\alpha}(p,q)=\int \varphi(x)\,p(x)^{\alpha}q(x)^{1-\alpha}\,\rd\mu(x)$ (and then optimising over $\alpha\in[0,1]$ when computing $D^{\rw}_C$).
-We work this out for several standard parametric families (Gaussian, Poisson, and exponential), highlighting how the context weight $\varphi$ modifies the classical formulas.
-When $\varphi\equiv 1$, the expressions reduce to the usual (unweighted) Bhattacharyya/Chernoff quantities available in the literature (e.g.\ \cite{N,Nielsen2013}).
-More involved computations outside the exponential-family setting (such as the Cauchy location--scale family) are deferred to the appendices.
+followed by optimisation over $\alpha\in[0,1]$.
+We work this out for Gaussian, Poisson, and exponential families, highlighting how the context weight $\varphi$ modifies the classical formulas.
+When $\varphi\equiv 1$, the expressions reduce to the standard unweighted Bhattacharyya and Chernoff quantities; more involved non-exponential-family computations (such as the Cauchy location--scale family) are deferred to the Appendix.